abhishekarya1/Hash-Define-myNotes/content/java/misc.md

 In a `Collections.syncronizedMap(mp)`, whole map is locked even for reads!
 It wraps all methods and code in sort-of `synchronized` method/block, but only a single thread can access the code at a given time, no matter which code - read or write.

 ### IdentityHashMap
+It violates the equals and hashcode contract by design!
+Since it doesn't use those two methods and every object is unique irrespective of its content and also has a unique hashcode.

-It violates the equals and hashCode contract by design!
-And uses reference equality operator (`==`) on key search operations.
+It uses reference equality operator (`==`) on key search operations instead of `equals()` and uses the JVM provided identity hashcode of the object instead of generating hascode using the `hashCode()` method of the object.
 Hence we don't need to override the `equals()` method for key objects to be put in the map since it won't be used to compare keys anyways.

-It allows mutable keys too as every key object will be unique anyways (diff memory address) when we do reference comparison.
+It allows mutable keys too as every key object is unique anyways when we do reference comparison using `==`.

-`IdentityHashMap` isn't thread-safe but we can always use `Collections synchronizedMap(identityHashMap)`.
+`IdentityHashMap` isn't thread-safe but we can always use `Collections synchronizedMap(identityHashMap)` to make it so.

 ```java
 Map<String, String> identityHashMap = new IdentityHashMap<>();